hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 ```

 Auto-discovery is explicitly enabled in the configuration.
 All tables and view in the default schema are included in the persistence
 layer.
-The extra configuration details for tables and views are honored and used in the persistence layer.
+The custom configuration details for tables and views are honored and are used in the persistence layer.

 ### Example #4 - Excluding Tables or Views from Auto-Discovery

-The configuration shown below speficies tables or views to exclide from the auto-discovery:
+The configuration shown below specifies tables or views that we want to exclude from the auto-discovery:

 ```xml
 <hotrod>